Is Pottery Microwave Safe

 - You should always use a different pottery dish to heat leftovers or frozen food.
 Try not to reheat the pottery you used to store food in the refrigerator.
 If you have enough time, wait for the dish to reach room temperature.

-- Run the mug through warm water before pouring boiling water inside.
+- Run the mug under warm water before pouring boiling water into it.
 Pottery needs to gradually adjust to temperature shifts.

-- Since pottery gets hot quickly, it’ll warm the food or liquid faster.
+- Since pottery heats up quickly, it’ll warm food or liquid faster.
 If you’re heating water or milk, microwave the mug for 2-3 minutes.
 Don’t heat for more than 6 minutes.

 - Frozen foods can be heated in pottery, but you’ll have to switch dishes twice or thrice.
 It’s better to use glass or plastic for this purpose.